 - Adverse physical effects, such as heightened heart rate.

-- Problems with measuring out the correct dosage – using a precision scale helps with this.
+- Problems with measuring out the correct dosage.
+A precision scale helps with this.

 - Anxiety about acquiring an illegal substance, especially in regards to sourcing or quality.